On the Dominance of Truth-Telling in Gradual Mechanisms

 \subsection{A Characterization Based on Basic Transformations}

-We organize the basic transformations in a way that could reduce any GM implementing any SCF into the direct mechanism implementing the same SCF and meanwhile identify a specific one, namely ILL, that changes the IC of two GMs linked by it.
-In the main text, we describe how these three basic transformations essentially modify the structure of a GM and illustrate them with our running example.
+We organize the basic transformations so as to reduce any gradual mechanism implementing any SCF into the direct mechanism implementing the same SCF, while also identifying a specific one --- namely ILL --- that changes the incentive compatibility of two gradual mechanisms linked by it.
+In the main text, we describe how these three basic transformations essentially modify the structure of a gradual mechanism and illustrate them with our running example.
 See Appendix \ref{sec:app_transformations} for their technical definitions.